Leslie Easterbrook

 Leslie Easterbrook Bio

-Leslie Easterbrook is an American actress and producer best known for portraying Debbie Callahan in the Police Academy film series and for her long-running role as Rhonda Lee on the television series Laverne & Shirley.
-Beginning her professional career in the late 1970s, she has worked across film, television, stage and voice projects and taken on producing and charitable work related to law enforcement and youth programs.
+Leslie Easterbrook is an American actress and producer best known for portraying Sergeant, later Lieutenant and Captain, Debbie Callahan in the Police Academy film series and for her long-running role as Rhonda Lee on the television series Laverne & Shirley.
+Beginning her professional career in the late 1970s, she has built a versatile résumé that spans film, television, stage, and voice work, including the horror and thriller titles The Devil’s Rejects and Halloween.
+In addition to acting, Easterbrook has pursued producing work and has been active in charitable and industry initiatives, including support for law enforcement causes and youth programs.
+Her distinctive presence, comic timing, and longevity in entertainment have earned her a devoted fan base and a lasting place in pop culture.

 Early Life and Background